Scammers impersonate genuine charities and ask for donations or contact you claiming to collect money after natural disasters or major events.

 - Approach charity organisations directly to make a donation or offer support.

 - Check the organisation's name and look them up.
+Check the website address to make sure it’s the same as what you searched for.

 - Legitimate charities are registered – you check an organisation’s credentials on the Australian Charities and Not-for-Profits Commission (ACNC) website to see if they are a genuine charity.